-awarded 2 points per college hour for A and 1 point per college hour for a B; no points below a B for courses listed below: Principles of A&P 1 and 2 Lecture and Lab Bio 1511, BIO 1513, BIO 1514, BIO 1521, BIO 1523, BIO 1524 (or transcript equivalent) Anatomy and Physiology 1& 2 Lecture and Lab BIO 2511, BIO 2513, BIO 2514, BIO 2521, BIO 2523, BIO 2524 (or transcript equivalent) Human Growth and Development EPY 2533 (or transcript equivalent) Nutrition FCS 1253 (or transcript equivalent) Medical Terminology 1 HIT 1213 ( or transcript equivalent) Medical Office Terminology 1 and 2) BOT 1613, BOT 1623 (or transcript equivalent) 6 For those applicants selected for admission as determined by this point system, these items are required: Physical exam including TB testing and a drug screen.
-College approved health form completed and signed by a health care provider of the applicant's choice confirming that the applicant is in good health and possesses the required physical abilities to function satisfactorily within the program and the occupation.
+- 7 For those applicants selected for admission as determined by this point system, these items are required: - Physical exam including TB testing and a drug screen. - College approved health form completed and signed by a health care provider of the applicant's choice confirming that the applicant is in good health and possesses the required physical abilities to function satisfactorily within the program and the occupation.
 Drug screening will be a part of this examination and must render a negative result to continue in the program.
-The TB testing must render a negative result or have documented clearance from the Mississippi Department of Public Health to continue in the program 7 For applicants selected for admission, a criminal background check will be conducted.
+The TB testing must render a negative result or have documented clearance from the Mississippi Department of Public Health to continue in the program. - 8 For applicants selected for admission, a criminal background check will be conducted.
 If a disqualifying event is revealed, it may prohibit the applicant from participating in clinical.
 All PN students are required to participate in clinical.
-Instructions for obtaining the background check will be given during orientation and a fee will be assessed.
-8 Those applicants, who are selected for admission, must have evidence of current CPR certification for health care providers in either American Red Cross Professional Rescuer Course OR American Heart Association CPR (Health Provider Course).
-CPR Certification must not expire prior to date of graduation from the PN Program.
-9 Qualified alternates will be placed on a waiting list and may be selected to fill any vacancies that occur prior to the end of late registration that school year.
-10 Students accepted into the program must obtain a grade of 80 or higher in each PNV course to progress in the program.
+Instructions for obtaining the background check will be given during orientation and a fee will be assessed. - 9 Those applicants, who are selected for admission, must have evidence of current CPR certification for health care providers in either American Red Cross Professional Rescuer Course OR American Heart Association CPR (Health Provider Course).
+CPR Certification must not expire prior to date of graduation from the PN Program. - 10 Qualified alternates will be placed on a waiting list and may be selected to fill any vacancies that occur prior to the end of late registration that school year. - 11 Students accepted into the program must obtain a grade of 80 or higher in each PNV course to progress in the program.

 Upon completion, the practical nursing student will receive a "Certificate of Proficiency" and may be eligible to apply for and take the National Council Licensure Exam (NCLEX-PN©) for practical nurses.
 Licensing of practical nursing is regulated by the Mississippi Board of Nursing (MSBN).
 The MSBN requires a separate fingerprinting and background check conducted by their criminal investigations department.
 This will be the second Criminal Background check you will have completed while in the program.
-You will be assessed a fee for this service by the Mississippi second Criminal Background check you will have completed while in the program.
 You will be assessed a fee for this service by the Mississippi State Board of Nursing.
 Conviction of a misdemeanor or felony offense may be a "disqualifying event" and may result in delay in or inability to obtain licensure by the board to issue a license.